Learn how to get rid of coyotes for your safety and know how you can make a profit off of it or use it for winter survival.

 Even with guiding, such as the crescent mound, it is still difficult to get the coyotes to step in the trap.
 To increase the chances of trapping the coyotes you want to use a large trap such as No. 3 Bridger or 4.
 Sleepy creek.

 Also, because of the pulling force of the coyotes; it is a must for you to cross stake each trap.
 Many times you will hear people say, guide the coyotes with subtle cues such as a small rock or a tiny stick on the loose jaw side.

 However, for this set, you want it to be a little less subtle to guide the coyotes on the trap.
 To accomplish this you need to set the trap so the dirt covering the trap is about an inch deeper than the surrounding dirt.

 Also, rough up the dirt around the trap where you don’t want the coyotes to step.
 You want to encourage the coyotes to stand exactly where you want when he comes to investigate the set.

 You need to place the trap about a foot from the center of the hole.
 This is the sweet spot where the coyotes will stand when he is investigating the hole.

-Once you have the attention of a curious coyotes you need to keep their attention.
-To do this you need a little bait.
-You want a chunk of rendered meat the size of a golf ball soaked with a solution of beaver castor and other secret ingredients from local maker.
-The type of meat doesn’t matter too much anything such as, chicken, turkey, squirrel, skunk, muskrat, or whatever else has been found on the road.
+You want a chunk of rendered meat the size of a golf ball soaked with a solution of beaver castor and other secret ingredients from a local maker.